← Back to Main Documentation Architecture Index

 6. QR code contains path → Solana PDA for payments

-2. Frontend resolves path to object data + Solana PDA
+2. Client resolves path to object data + Solana PDA

 3. Payment sent to PDA (manufacturer cannot intercept)